Musab Malaj

-Musab Malaj or Musab Mala (born 17 November 1996) is a Kosovan professional basketball player for Peja of the Kosovo Superleague.
+Musab Malaj or Musab Mala (born 17 November 1996) is a Kosovan professional basketball player for Ylli of the Kosovo Basketball Superleague.
 He is part of the Kosovo national team.

 Professional career

 Lipjani (2018–2019)

 Malaj averaged 16 points, 4 assists and 4 rebounds per game for Lipjani in the 2018–19 season.

 Bashkimi (2019–2021)

 On September 11, 2019, Malaj signed for Bashkimi of the Kosovo Superleague.

 Rahoveci (2021–2022)

 From 2021 until 2022, Malaj played for Rahoveci of the Kosovo Superleague and Liga Unike.

 Trepça (2022–2023)

 On December 12, 2022, Malaj signed for Trepça.
 He won the Kosovo Cup with Trepça in 2023.

 Prizreni (2023)

 On July 16, 2023, Malaj signed for Proton Cable Prizreni.

 Peja (2023–2025)

 On December 24, 2023, Malaj signed for Peja of the Kosovo Superleague and Liga Unike.

 National team career

 Musab Malaj is part of the Kosovan national team since 2021.